 If I have unprotected sex with other HIV positive people will I get resistance?

-I’m a HIV positive gay male aged 27, infected and diagnosed in 2007.
+I’m a HIV positive gay male aged 27, infected and diagnosed three years ago.
 I am currently healthy with a CD4 count of 560 and a viral load of 35,000 and not yet on any medication.

 I’ve been scared to sleep with other positive men through fear of catching treatment resistant strains or worse.
 I am a passive partner and I’m afraid my question does relate to unprotected sex.
 I am aware of the risks associated therein, afterall it got me in this situation!